 - When applying for a grant, the applicant will be asked to sign a certificate stating that the disabled person intends to live in the property during the grant condition period.
 The grant condition period is currently five years.

 Amount of grant

-All grant applicants will be subject to a 'means test' to decide how much, if anything, the applicant must contribute to the cost of the works.
+All grant applicants, apart from children will be subject to a 'means test' to decide how much, if anything, the applicant must contribute to the cost of the works.

 The amount of grant given is the amount needed to meet the costs of the works over and above the applicant's contribution.